hakanai/onedrive4j/README.md

 client_secret=GET_YOUR_CLIENT_SECRET
 callback_url=http://YOUR_OWN_CALLBACK_URK
 ```
-You need to register your app at [Microsofr account Developer Center](http://go.microsoft.com/fwlink/p/?LinkId=193157) to get your own ClientId and ClientSecret.
+You need to register your app at [Microsoft account Developer Center](http://go.microsoft.com/fwlink/p/?LinkId=193157) to get your own ClientId and ClientSecret.